Ready to get started? Let's go through some knitting basics before you get started!

 There are only a couple of basic stitches that are used in knitting.
 Once you learn how to do those you can do virtually any knitting pattern.

-To help you learn I have put together some basic tutorials that you can view online with links to pdfs if you prefer to print them off and keep them.
+To help you learn, I have put together some basic tutorials that you can view online with links to pdfs if you prefer to print them off and keep them.
+In particular, you will need to learn how to cast on your knitting, how to form knit stitches and how to cast off.

-Reading and understanding a pattern is a unique skill and needs to be learned if you career as a knitter is to be successful!
+Reading and understanding a pattern is a unique skill and as one of the knitting basics, you need to learn how to do it for your career as a knitter to be successful!

 On this page you will find an outline of each of the major sections in a pattern so that you know what to look for in a pattern and to help you understand how to interpret what the pattern is telling you.